MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-items/searching-by-psedition.md

   targeting versions of PowerShell running on reduced footprint editions of Windows such as Nano Server and Windows IoT.

-## PowerShell Gallery extracts supported PSEditions metadata and allows you to filters the items compatible for specific PowerShell Editions
+## PowerShell Gallery extracts supported PSEditions metadata and allows you to filters the packages compatible for specific PowerShell Editions

-If an item has compatible PSEditions specified, they will be listed as part of 'PowerShell Editions' in the item display page and also in items results.
+If a package has compatible PSEditions specified, they will be listed as part of 'PowerShell Editions' in the package display page and also in packages results.

 ![Item display page with PSEditions](../../Images/ItemDisplayPageWithPSEditions.PNG)

-## Search for items in the gallery UI which works on PowerShellCore
+## Search for packages in the gallery UI which works on PowerShellCore

-Use Tags:"PSEdition_Desktop" and Tags:"PSEdition_Core" to filters the items on PowerShell Gallery.
+Use Tags:"PSEdition_Desktop" and Tags:"PSEdition_Core" to filters the packages on PowerShell Gallery.

 ### Use Tags:"PSEdition_Core" to search items compatible with PowerShell Core Edition.